Want opportunities, promotion, and ever-growing influence? Here’s how:

 I remember every person that opened a major door for me.
 Interesting.

-- The first person that invited me to speak at their church.
+- The first person that invited me, at 19 years old, to perform at their conference.
+(Dave Allport)

-- The first person that gave me a shot to take the stage at a conference.
+- The first person that gave me a shot to be interviewed on their podcast.
+(Wisdom Moon)

-- The guy that gave me $1000 to record my first CD when all I had was a dream.
+- The guy that gave me $1000 to record my first music album when all I had was a dream.
+(Jason Min)

-- The mentor that pulled all the strings to get me a job.
+- The mentor that pulled all the strings to get me a job at 27 years old.
+(Eric Peoples)

 In turn, I’ve tried to open doors for others.